atjason/forward/README.md

 ## When it's useful?

-- CROS limit of browser.
+- CORS limit of browser.
 - Network limit from source site.

 ## Deploy